vippsas/vipps-woocommerce/readme.txt

 Recurring payments requires [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) and a Vipps MobilePay MSN with recurring payments added.

-=== Mobilepay Reservations are currently for 14 days ===
+=== MobilePay Reservations are currently for 14 days ===
-When a payment is completed with Vipps Mobilepay, the money will be reserved, but only transferred to the merchant when the order is set to "Complete" or the money is captured manually. *For Mobilepay, this reservation period is 14 days*, so you will need to ship and fulfill orders before this; or to make an agreement with the customer to capture the money before this period is over.
+When a payment is completed with Vipps MobilePay, the money will be reserved, but only transferred to the merchant when the order is set to "Complete" or the money is captured manually. *For MobilePay, this reservation period is 14 days*, so you will need to ship and fulfill orders before this; or to make an agreement with the customer to capture the money before this period is over.
 For Vipps, the period is 180 days.
 For payments made by credit card in Vipps/MobilePay Checkout, the period can again be as short as 7 days.
 For details, please read the [developer FAQ](https://developer.vippsmobilepay.com/docs/knowledge-base/reserve-and-capture/#reserve-and-capture-faq).

 If the order only contains virtual and downloadable products, the plugin will capture the order automatically and set the order to "Completed" as is the standard WooCommerce rule.